NathanDavisBarrett/learning-vue-cli/tutorials/lesson2.md

 This again has a `template` section for the HTML.
 It references an image in the `assets` folder.

 In the `script` section, this view imports a component from `src/components` called `HelloWorld.vue`.
+A component is a self-contained piece of your application.
+A view is just a component that is used as the entry for a route.

-This lets us access the component with the `HelloWorld` element in the template.
+The `HelloWorld` component lets us access thios component with the `<HelloWorld>` element in the template.
 We pass data to the component using attributes, such as the `msg` attribute.

 The `default` section of the `script` contains the name of the view and the components it uses.